ES-Nix/get-nix/README.md

   ]
 )'
 ```
-TODO: how to do an DAG of that?
+TODO: how to do an DAG of an `yarn.lock`?
 It must be possible to do that with nix cli?!

 ### hello-in-nuxt